-Math: Analysis & Approach, SL, IB

-Course Code: 02140E10SL 1 Credit

-Prerequisite: Calculus or AP Calculus AB Course Fee: Included in IB Fees
+Math: Analysis & Approach, SL, IB Course Code: 02140E10SL 1 Credit Prerequisite: Calculus or AP Calculus AB Course Fee: Included in IB Fees A course which will prepare the student to take the International Baccalaureate Standard Level Exam

 A course which will prepare the student to take the International Baccalaureate Standard Level Exam.
 This fast-paced course is designed for students with a good math background and extensively covers topics such as derivatives, antiderivatives, functions, graphing, sequences and series, binomial theorem, trigonometry, vectors, statistics, probability and advanced applications of all of these topics.
 This course is a college prep course for students interested in fields where some advanced math is needed.
 One internal assessment explorations paper will be required.